Advice - General / Late and problem payments

 Basic steps to collect overdue payments

-Accounts departments often react to a "statement" - that is, a dated document headed "statement of account" that simply lists each invoice:
+Accounts departments often react to a "statement" - that is, a dated document headed "statement of account" that simply lists each invoice that is currently unpaid with:

 - the date of the invoice;